30 Day Gratitude Challenge for 2023: Are You Up for It?

 What it is doesn’t really matter, but notice it and reach out to tell the person.

-Finally, as you are likely realizing, daily gratitude is an EASY way to boost your happiness!
+Finally, as you may be realizing, daily gratitude is an EASY way to boost your happiness!

-So, check out the posts below to help put this lifelong habit into your daily routine!
-And if a journal seems like too much of a time commitment, start with a list and add 1-2 items every day.
+So, put this lifelong habit into your daily routine.
+And if gratitude journal prompts seem like too much of a commitment, start with a list and add 1-2 items every day.

 For journal recommendations, see this simple pdf: